MasterManoj9/Non-Academic-Issue-Tracker/README.md

 # Non-Academic-Issue-Tracker
 Tracking and solving every individual non academic related issues in the college.
 - 📝 **Purpose**: The **NMIMS Issue Tracker** streamlines non-academic issue management for students, faculty, and staff at NMIMS.
-- 💻 **Tech Stack**: Built with PHP, MySQL, and Chart.js for a robust web solution.
+- 💻 **Tech Stack**: Built with PHP, MySQL, and json for a robust web solution.
 - 🎟️ **Features**:
   - Allows ticket creation, tracking, and resolution for issues like maintenance or hostel concerns.
   - 🎨 Offers visual analytics with charts for better insights.